elfarsif/spring-november/README.md

 1. Open a MySQL client and execute the provided SQL script to create the necessary database and tables:

     ```sql
-    -- Copy and paste the SQL script here
+    -- The DDL can be found under /backend/spring-app-november/src/main/resources/spring_november.sql
     ```

 2. Insert sample data into the tables by executing the sample data insertion queries in the script.

-## Application Structure
+## Structure

 The application consists of the following components: